-For more information, refer to EcoStruxure Cybersecurity Admin Expert Guide, page
+For more information, refer to EcoStruxure Cybersecurity Admin Expert Guide in Related Documents, page 7.

 - Enable HTTPS for secure transfer of configurations from CAE software to IFE interface. - Enable DPWS for discovery of the IFE interface on CAE software.

 CAE Software Settings